grzegorz-sieteski/banking-transactions-summary-ui/README.md

 # Banking transaction summary ui

-A React + TypeScript application to view and edit JSON data with integration to a Spring Boot backend.
+A React + TypeScript application to view and edit client transactions and summary it

 ## Available Scripts